bootstrap-vue/bootstrap-vue/docs/components/tabs/README.md

 **Pills variant**

-Just add `nav-style="pills"` property to tabs component.
+Just add `pills` property to tabs component.

 **Fade**

 Fade is enabled by default when changing tabs.
-It can disabled with `no-fade` prop.
+It can disabled with `no-fade` property.